justinltodd/terraform-azure-openvpn/README.md

 ## Terraform:

-1. Creates Security Groups (Linux and Windows) dx_vpn-SecurityGroup & dx_Windows10-SecurityGroup
+1. Creates Security Groups (Linux and Windows)
-2. Creates Resource Groups (dx01...dx3)
+2. Creates Resource Groups
-3. WIll create Spoke Subnets, spoke01.tf, spoke2.tf
+3. WIll create Hub-Spoke, spoke01.tf, spoke2.tf
 4. Creates a management subnet that will eventually be able to access all the hosts. mgmt_spoke.tf